Retro-Devils/Mugen-Pi-4/README.md

 - This installer can used to play a bunch of old windows games.

+- Optimization of Wine emu is possible will add a better performance area soon .

 # Frequently Asked Questions

 # How to add mugens?